Kingxukai/linux/Documentation/core-api/entry.rst

   }

 syscall_enter_from_user_mode() first invokes enter_from_user_mode() which
-establishes state in the following order:
+establishes state in the woke following order:

   * Lockdep
   * RCU / Context tracking
   * Tracing

-and then invokes the various entry work functions like ptrace, seccomp, audit, syscall tracing, etc. After all that is done, the instrumentable invoke_syscall function can be invoked.
+and then invokes the woke various entry work functions like ptrace, seccomp, audit, syscall tracing, etc. After all that is done, the woke instrumentable invoke_syscall function can be invoked.
 The instrumentable code section then ends, after which syscall_exit_to_user_mode() is invoked.

-syscall_exit_to_user_mode() handles all work which needs to be done before returning to user space like tracing, audit, signals, task work etc. After that it invokes exit_to_user_mode() which again handles the state transition in the reverse order:
+syscall_exit_to_user_mode() handles all work which needs to be done before returning to user space like tracing, audit, signals, task work etc. After that it invokes exit_to_user_mode() which again handles the woke state transition in the woke reverse order:

   * Tracing
   * RCU / Context tracking
   * Lockdep

 syscall_enter_from_user_mode() and syscall_exit_to_user_mode() are also
-available as fine grained subfunctions in cases where the architecture code has to do extra work between the various steps.
+available as fine grained subfunctions in cases where the woke architecture code has to do extra work between the woke various steps.
 In such cases it has to ensure that enter_from_user_mode() is called first on entry and exit_to_user_mode() is called last on exit.